Reviewed by the Bright Headstart Editorial Team — Early Childhood Education Researchers

 What Orange Parents Should Prioritize on Tours

-Parents in Orange usually get the clearest answers when they focus on the routine behind the marketing.
+Parents in Orange usually get better answers when they focus on the parts of the school that affect the whole week.

 For a fuller tour checklist, read 25 Questions to Ask a Preschool Before You Enroll.